NadaElsayed1/Embedded-Linux/Embedded_Linux/Auto_Build_Tools/Yocto/Recipe/README.md

 Next, set the following:

-- **DEPENDS**: Indicates that the recipe depends on CMake, so it will be available during the build.
+- **DEPENDS**: Indicates that the recipe depends on CMake, so it will be available during the build as we said before that yocto create its own environment it doesn't use any thing from my host machine

 - **inherit cmake**: Inherits the CMake class, which provides common CMake build functionality.
 This is necessary because it automates the configuration and build process using CMake, saving you from manually setting up these steps.